samanthaming/not-fancy-canvas-drawing/README.md

 ## 4. Create our Drawing Path

 So we just configured how the line drawing should look like.
-Next, we need configure the starting and go point.
+Next, we need to configure the start and go point.
 The starting point is when the mouse is pressed down.
 The go point continues as the mouse moves.
 When the mouse is unpressed, it stops the drawing.

 ```javascript
 //  1.
 We'll store the starting points in our data